At a Glance

 You’re tired of staring at the walls of your French hotel, and you can only make so many trips to the Louvre.
 It’s time for a Netflix binge.
 Crap, Arrested Development isn’t available on the French version of Netflix.

 Betternet not working with Netflix?
-Try this...
+Try this fix...

-Switch to ExpressVPN (which I think is the best VPN provider for unblocking Netflix).
+Switch to NordVPN (which I think is the best VPN provider for accessing Netflix).

-I’ve tested a lot of VPNs and I find Express reliably works to unblock Netflix US, UK, AUS, CA, FR, IT, JP, DE and others.
-It’s really fast as well so you can binge in HD without the buffering.
+I’ve tested a lot of VPNs, and I’ve found NordVPN reliably works to access Netflix US, UK, AUS, CA, FR, IT, JP, and others.
+It’s also extremely fast, so you can binge in HD or UHD without buffering.

-ExpressVPN has a 30-day money-back guarantee so you can try it risk-free.
+NordVPN has a 30-day money-back guarantee, so you can try it risk-free.

-Why Netflix Blocks a VPN Provider
+Why a VPN Provider Stops Working With Netflix

 They are so good, in fact, that many VPN providers have given up and no longer offer Netflix access as a part of their service.
 Many of those that still do provide access to Netflix are slow to respond when their customers have their access blocked.